ACTN3Bioinformatics/VCC-project/README.md

 -   Background in computational biology, cancer genomics, immuno-oncology
 -   Co-author of multiple peer-reviewed scientific publications in top-tier journals
 -   **Interested in multi-omics data integration, precision medicine, AI-powered analyses**

+Feel free to reach out for project ideas, consulting, or joint research in bioinformatics and data science.

 ## 📝 Citation